 Day 1: A relaxing arrival

-Price: 55 Euro for the “Comfort” package, which includes a towel and free drink.
-If you want to visit from Reykjavik, includes roundtrip transport along with your Blue Lagoon entry ($122 USD).
+Price: Starting at 55 Euro for the “Comfort” package, which includes use of a towel and one free drink.
+If you want to check in to your hotel first and go to the Blue Lagoon later in the day, includes roundtrip transport from Reykjavik along with your Blue Lagoon entry ($122 USD).

 RELATED: Visiting the Blue Lagoon in Iceland